adlrocha/adlrocha.github.io/src/content/til/2024-02-13-linux-hibernate.md

 ---

 # Enabling Hibernate on my Linux laptop (Pop OS)
+> Or how to keep your battery after closing your laptop.

 I've been using Linux on my laptop for more than a decade now.
-It is well-known that depending on the distro and the laptop you use, _"deep sleep"_ and/or hibernate may not be well-supported.
-This means that even if I closed the lid of my laptop, its battery will end up draining until it runs out.
-This was quite frustrating, because it meant that if I was working on my laptop and close the lid without remembering to shut down the laptop, I would come back to a laptop without battery.
-I recently bought a new [Framework](https://frame.work/), and while I was setting it up I decided that enough is enough, and that it was long overdo since I properly configured hibernate or deep sleep so that when I closed the lid and came back to my laptop I could come back to work without worrying about its battery.
+It is well-known that __depending on the distro and the laptop you use, _"deep sleep"_ and/or hibernate may not be well-supported__.
+This means that even every time that I closed the lid of my laptop, its battery will end up draining until it runs out.
+This was quite frustrating, because it meant that if I was working on my laptop and closed the lid without remembering to shut down the laptop, I would come back to a laptop without battery.

+I recently bought a new [Framework](https://frame.work/) computer, and while I was setting it up, I decided that it was long overdo for me go properly configure my laptops so this didn't happen ever again.
+After closing the lid of my laptop, I wanted to come back to a device with its battery (almost) intact. __And this is how I embarked myself into the adventure of figuring out how to configure hibernate on my Linux distro.__

 ## Prerequisites
 Full context, I am currently running [Pop OS](https://pop.system76.com/) (a Debian-based distro created by System76) on all my devices.
 These steps should definitely work on every Debian-based distro, and presumably also apply to other distros, but let me know if this is the case.